 Distance to city centre 25km

-Taxi The trip to Haikou should cost around CNY 60; make sure the driver uses the meter.
+Taxi The trip to Haikou should cost around CNY ¥60 and take about 30 minutes; make sure the driver uses the meter.
 You’ll find licensed taxis just outside the arrivals hall; don’t accept a ride from the touts inside the airport building.

 When to go

-Though the climate is welcoming all year round – the annual average temperature is about 24°C – but the golden period for visits to Haikou is from October to April.
-So when conditions in China's north are at their most Siberian, Hainan is at its balmy, flowering, sun-drenched peak.
-May to October is the rainy season (the bulk of the rainfall comes in September), and typhoon season hits between August and September.
+Though Haikou’s tropical climate is welcoming year-round, the golden period for visits is from October to April.
+So when China's north is at its most Siberian, Hainan is balmy and sun-drenched.
+May to October is the rainy season (September is the wettest month), and typhoon season hits between June and September.